Consciousness And Emotion In Cognitive Science

 Release Date : 1999

-Reclaiming Cognition written by Rafael E. Núñez and has been published by Imprint Academic this book supported file pdf, txt, epub, kindle and other format this book has been release on 1999 with Brain categories.
+Reclaiming Cognition written by Rafael E. Núñez and has been published by Imprint Academic this book supported file pdf, txt, epub, kindle and other format this book has been release on 1999 with Philosophy categories.

-Traditional cognitive science is Cartesian in the sense that it takes as fundamental the distinction between the mental and the physical, the mind and the world.
-This leads to the claim that cognition is representational and best explained using models derived from AI and computational theory.
-The authors depart radically from this model.
+Traditional cognitive science ('cognitivism') is Cartesian in the sense that it takes as fundamental the distinction between the mind and the world.
+This leads to the claim that cognition is representational and best explained by classical AI and computational theory.
+The authors in this volume develop a critique of cognitivism and introduce an alternative approach -- which owes more to evolutionary biology, embodied robotics, phenomenology and dynamical systems.

 DOWNLOAD

-Author : V. Hamilton
+Author : Manos Tsakiris

 language : en

-Release Date : 2001
+Release Date : 2019

 Feeling And Knowing